l-with/DevOps-GitLab-CI-Artifacts/README.md

     file:    '/terraform/Terraform.gitlab-ci.yml'
 ```

-A CI with extra before script in the deploy job is the following
+A CI with extra before scripts in the deploy job is the following

 ```yaml
 include: